kevincart/nodeserver/README.md

 Food Finder is work in progress, so thank you for sending feedback to 123foodfinder@gmail.com

+### Testing
+Testing is currently done via a basic implementation of 'Jasmine-node'.
+Run `jasmine-node spec/foodfinder_spec.js` to see testing in action!

 ...

 2017 MIT License.
 Kevin Cartwright.